pulp-platform/pulpino/README.md

 - Change or10n_lib to riscv_lib or vice-versa in vsim/tcl_scripts/vsim.tcl to let modelsim know which version you like to simulate

+## Version Control

+PULPino uses git submodules

+To initialize all submodules
+  git submodule update --init --recurisve

+To update to the current versions git submodule update --recursive

+## Documentation

+There is a preliminary datasheet available that includes a block diagram and a memory map of PULPino.
+See docs/datasheet/ in this repository.

+It is written in LaTeX and there is no pdf included in the repository.
+Simply type make all

+To generate the pdf

 ## Debugging the core

-To interactively debug the core via gdb, you need the jtag bridge.
+To interactively debug the core via gdb, you need the jtag bridge as well as a working version of gdb for the ISA you want to debug.

 TODO: more information required